maxralph1/maxralph1/README.md

 I architect (plan and design) and build api and web applications from the ground up.
 I pay utmost, great attention to details and creating very secure, high-performing, scalable and attractive-looking applications.

-Most importantly, I write comprehensive tests for my applications.
-And my API documentations are thoroughly prepared.
+Most importantly, I write comprehensive tests and documentations for my applications.

 My frontend web pages/applications are witten with responsiveness at the forefront.

 I am at the stage in my career where I know exactly what every single line of code I write does.
-No guesses or magic here.
-And I can read and basically have a clue of what another line of code is saying to me in almost any programming language (object-oriented or functional) I am yet to try.
+No guesses or magic codes.

-I can debug anything in these languages and frameworks I use.
+I can debug very well.
+An important skill I developed over the years, coding self-taught.

-In all, I do not simply code, I program systems.

 Please, schedule a conversation with me to confirm these for yourself.